Bileve: Securing Text Provenance in Large Language Models Against Spoofing with Bi-level Signature: Background and Related Works

 Spoofing attacks can fall into three categories based on the capability of attackers, and each of them exploits different vulnerabilities in SOTA watermarks, as summarized in Tab.~\ref{tab:spoofing}.
 First, due to the watermark embedding and detection process sharing the same secret key (i.e., symmetric schemes), the semi-honest detector knowing the secret key can embed the watermark to any content.
 Such a vulnerability has been discussed in \cite{fairoze2023publicly, liu2024a}, where they design asymmetric watermarking schemes so that detection does not rely on the key used for embedding.
 Specifically, \cite{fairoze2023publicly} proposes embedding watermarks using digital signature algorithms, ensuring that only model owners possess the secret key for watermark embedding while providing detectors with access to the public key for detection.
 However, it is easily broken once the message tokens are perturbed.
 Besides, it suggests using error-correcting encoding to improve robustness, which unfortunately would increase the risk of spoofing attacks and should not be adopted.
 Moreover, \cite{liu2024a} employs two distinct neural networks for watermark embedding and detection, leveraging an asymmetric scheme for public detection.

 However, \cite{liu2024a} is based on \cite{kirchenbauer2023watermark} and thus can be learned as studied in \cite{gu2023learnability}, which is the second kind of spoofing attacks.
 In particular, \cite{gu2023learnability} demonstrated that, by querying the victim model and collecting its watermarked samples, attackers can fine-tune an adversary model utilizing a sampling-based watermark distillation technique to learn the watermark (detailed in Appendix~\ref{sec:forgery}).
 The fine-tuned adversary model can respond to any malicious requests, with the response containing the watermark of the victim model.
-Recently, an independent work also proposed attacks by exploiting watermark robustness \cite{pang2024attacking}\footnote{This recent independent paper came to our attention after the first version of our manuscript, and we include it in this version to provide a broader scope of recent research.
-Note that their threat model differs from ours, and more importantly, our conclusions are entirely different.}.
-In addition to their techniques including randomly inserting toxic tokens or modifying tokens to render the sentence inaccurate, our attack uses a reward model to guide semantic manipulation.
+Recently, an independent work also proposed attacks by exploiting watermark robustness \cite{pang2024attacking}.
+Beyond techniques such as randomly inserting toxic tokens or modifying tokens to alter sentence accuracy, our attack leverages a reward model to guide targeted semantic manipulation.
 More importantly, while they suggest compromising watermark robustness to mitigate spoofing attacks, our work demonstrates how to achieve effective mitigation without sacrificing robustness.